fryderykhuang/NullGC/README.md

 ### Pass by ref or by value

-Since we are using struct everywhere, how to pass a struct which works like a reference type is a little bit tricky.
+Since we are using struct everywhere, how to pass a struct like a reference type is a little bit tricky.

 Under most circumstances, use `ref` modifier will be sufficient, but there's still somewhere that cannot use the `ref` modifier such as struct field (`ref` type can only be put in a `ref struct`, which is incovienient).